-Figure 2 UITF layout showing the exit to main entrance through labyrinth towards the high bay area
+Figure 2: UITF layout showing the main exit towards the high bay area of the Test Lab and preliminary layout of the elevated beamline toward the HD-Ice target

-Figure 3 UITF layout showing the main entrance Labyrinth and shielded roof of Cave 1.
+Figure 3: UITF layout showing the main entrance Labyrinth and shielded roof of Cave 1.
 The klystrons and RF controls are located above Cave1.
 Cryogens are delivered to UITF from the CTF via piping that enters at the south end of Cave1.